LeoTarulli/LeoTarulli/README.md

 I'm Leonardo Tarulli, a Junior Data Analyst based in Ireland.

-I have experience working with Python executing EDA analysis and Machine learning models.
+I have experience working with Python performing EDA analysis and Machine learning models, SQL (MySQL and MongoDB) for executing queries and Power BI and Tableau for data visualization. 📊📈
+📫 How to reach me: tarullileonardo51@gmail.com

 <!--
 **LeoTarulli/LeoTarulli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.